-Hurricane Maria Leaves Puerto Rico Without Power, Hits Dominican Republic
+Hurricane Maria Leaves Puerto Rico Without Electricity, Hits Dominican Republic

 As the storm's intense winds and high storm surge wreaked havoc on Puerto Rico yesterday, San Juan Mayor Carmen Yulín Cruz called for help from the mainland U.S., saying, "The Puerto Rico and San Juan we knew yesterday is no longer there."

-Speaking to González-Colón on Thursday, NPR's David Greene asked González-Colón for her impression.
+Speaking to González-Colón on Thursday, NPR's David Greene asked for her impression.

 Dangerous winds persisted last night, González-Colón says: "It was a long day last night, because the hurricane winds which began at 1 a.m. [continued ] until midnight."